vrestivo/xyz_reader/README.md

 Android Developer Nanodegree program.
 The students were given starter code, which needed a lot of love.
-The purpose of the project was to turn the buggy, ugly starter code into well-functioning, visually-appealing app by applying Material Design principles and good development practices.
+The purpose of the project was to turn the buggy, ugly starter code into well-functioning, visually-appealing app by applying Material Design principles and sound software development practices.

 Features: